 Resolution of the maps varies greatly.
 Figure 1b shows global information at a national level.
-The United States Cancer Statistics [14] shows data aggregated at the state level.
-The Environment and Health Atlas of England and Wales [10] (Figure 1a) shows the relative risk for women developing lung cancer at a neighborhood (small-area) scale.
-The Atlas of Cancer in Queensland (Figure 1c) shows the relative incidence ratio of lung cancer in males for each Statistical Area at Level 2 [19] in the state of Queensland within Australia [12].
+The United States Cancer Statistics [14] shows data aggregated at the state level (n=xx).
+The Environment and Health Atlas of England and Wales [10] (Figure 1a) shows the relative risk for women developing lung cancer at a neighborhood (small-area) scale (n=xxx).
+The Atlas of Cancer in Queensland (Figure 1c) shows the relative incidence ratio of lung cancer in males for each Statistical Local Area [19] in the state of Queensland within Australia [12] (n=4xx).

 Age-specific atlases are less common.
 Figure 1g displays Atlas of Childhood Cancer in Ontario, this communicates the incidence rate of childhood cancers per 100,000 (by census division) for children aged 0-14, in Ontario from 1995 to 2004 [16].

+As data becomes more sparse, either by increasing geographic resolution or stratifying by age/sex, obtaining reliable estimates becomes more difficult.
+Many atlases analyzing smaller areas use statistical modelling to produce estimates, although some continue to use simple calculations and suppress regions where estimates are unstable (e.g. (mention some)).

 2.2 Additional considerations